wp-plugins/buddypress-registration-groups-1/readme.txt

 == Changelog ==

+= 0.4 =
+* Replaced static link to plugin .css file with a dynamic one
+* Addressed minor styling issue
+* Addressed error that was being thrown if no groups were selected

 = 0.3 =
 * Tested as functional on WordPress 3.0 and BuddyPress 1.2.5.2
 * Tested as functional in both WP3 single and multisite installations